-- Specialist Advisory Teachers - Speech and Language Therapy (SALT) Service etc. - Paediatricians and other medical professionals

-- SEND team via the Annual Review paperwork using the Professional Portal. - The SENDCo will follow the relevant statutory process for your child with an EHCP as described in the SEND Code of Practice. - All aspects of provision are detailed in an individual plan (APDR and Annual Review documentation), delivered and monitored. - All staff delivering specific programmes receive appropriate and relevant training and support programmes wherever possible. - Although the class teacher is responsible for working with all children daily, the SENDCo will be more involved.
+High Needs Provision for your child will be highly specialist and personalised.
+It will include a multi-professional, coordinated, detailed assessment involving education and health care services.
+This additional support and advice may come from: Educational Psychologist Specialist Advisory Teachers Speech and Language Therapy (SALT) Service etc. Paediatricians and other medical professionals Your child receives the support from the previous stages as well as: Specialist, personalised resources and strategies (including specific training) in accordance with the details of your child's plan.
+Multi-agency planning, involving your child and you, will be carried out prior to any significant transitions.
+The SENDCo will arrange review meetings, which include your child, you and involved professionals.
+A request for an Education Health Care Plan may be suggested and carried out by the school or parents.
+If your child has an EHCP, information relating to changes to your child's SEND, outcomes, or effective provision will be fed back to the SEND team via the Annual Review paperwork using the Professional Portal.
+The SENDCo will follow the relevant statutory process for your child with an EHCP as described in the SEND Code of Practice.
+All aspects of provision are detailed in an individual plan (APDR and Annual Review documentation), delivered and monitored.
+All staff delivering specific programmes receive appropriate and relevant training and support programmes wherever possible.
+Although the class teacher is responsible for working with all children daily, the SENDCo will be more involved.
 The SENDCo will support the class teacher with planning the provision needed, that the class teacher will carry out and monitor.

-Children whose learning needs are:

-- Severe and complex - Lifelona
+Children with specific barriers to learning that cannot be overcome through Universal Support (high quality teaching) and SEND Support (targeted support).
+Children whose learning needs are: • Severe and complex • Lifelong --- --- ---